 The annual leave liability and the skills and experience retention leave liability is expected to be payable within 12 months and is measured at the undiscounted amount expected to be paid.
+In the unusual event where salary and wages, annual leave and skills and experience retention leave liability are payable later than 12 months, the liability will be measured at present value.

-As a result of the actuarial assessment performed by DTF, the salary inflation rate has decreased from the 2021 rate (2.0%) to 1.50% for annual leave and skills and experience retention leave liability.
-As a result, there is a decrease in the employee staff benefits liability and staff benefits expenses of \$0.058 million.
+As a result of the actuarial assessment performed by DTF, the salary inflation rate has increased from the 2022 rate (1.5%) to 2.0% for annual leave and skills and experience retention leave liability.
+As a result, there is an increase in the employee staff benefits liability and staff benefits expenses of \$0.061 million for the current financial year.
+The impact on future periods is impractical to estimate.